zhaozg/lua-openssl/README.md

   All SSL object IO operation methods return nil or false when fail or error.
 When nil returned, it followed by 'ssl' or 'syscall', means SSL layer or system layer error.
-When false returned, it followed by number 0, 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept'.
-Numnber 0 means SSL connection closed, others means you should do some SSL operation.
+When false returned, it is followed by number 0, 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept'.
+Number 0 means SSL connection closed, other numbers means you should do some SSL operation.

-  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will also clear error stacks after get last error code, this is very useful to free memory when lua-openssl repeat calls or run long times.
+  Please remember that when lua-openssl function or methods fail without an error code, you can get the last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will also clear error stacks after get last error code, this is very useful to free memory when lua-openssl repeat calls or run long times.